 The elimination of third-party payments (“assignment of benefits”) directly to physicians and other providers as opposed to reimbursement of the beneficiary will help, but there would still be a lot of cracks.
 Healthcare fraud simply is ripe for disclosure by Medicare fraud whistleblowers, and it is important that the qui tam provisions of the False Claims Act continue to be available as incentive for Medicare fraud whistleblowers to come forward and expose fraud.

-In calendar year 2012, healthcare fraud cases have brought the largest return to the U.S. Treasury.
+For decades, healthcare fraud cases have brought the largest return to the U.S. Treasury.
 Many of these cases, and the resulting returns to the Medicare system, were made possible by brave whistleblowers stepping forward to report evident cases of fraud.
-By use of the qui tam provisions under the False Claims Act, these individuals were able to stop fraud and cumulatively were awarded over $300 million for their part in stopping this fraud.
+By use of the qui tam provisions under the False Claims Act, these individuals were able to stop fraud and have cumulatively been awarded hundreds of millions of dollars for their part in stopping this fraud.

 - Medicare Overpayment – describes the nature of the False Claims Act violation when an overpayment is retained.